Business Navigators

 The Business Navigators programme has three streams:

-- To complete the programme, students need to pass the three courses and participate in a minimum of 60 hours of extracurricular activities that are specified as being part of the stream.
+• To complete the programme, students need to meet the prerequisites and the academic standards set for entry into the three courses, pass all their courses, and participate in a minimum of 60 hours of extracurricular activities that are specified as being part of the stream.

 Exclusive: learn from New Zealand's youngest billion-dollar founder!

-Dr Jamie Beaton and Fangzhou (FZ) Jiang, co-founders of billion-dollar ‘unicorn’ company Crimson Education, will be teaching the bespoke project in BUSINESS 113.
-They will take students through case studies of Crimson Education and other NZ growth companies like RocketLab, Xero and Zuru.
+In Semester 2 2025, Dr Jamie Beaton and Fangzhou (FZ) Jiang, co-founders of billion-dollar ‘unicorn’ company Crimson Education, will be teaching the bespoke project in BUSINESS 113.
+They will take students through case studies of Crimson Education and other NZ growth companies like Xero, Halter, PushPay and Zuru.

 Dr Jamie Beaton launched Crimson Education at 17.
 He is the youngest founder in New Zealand history to build a billion-dollar ‘unicorn’ company by the age of 27, growing Crimson into a company of more than 850 full-time employees across 23 countries with more than $200 million in revenue.
 He has also raised $170 million in venture capital from leading investors like Tiger Global, Icehouse Ventures, Movac and Hillhouse.
 Jamie has completed 10 degrees at universities including Harvard, Stanford, Yale, Princeton, Tsinghua, Oxford, University of Pennsylvania and King’s College London.
 Jamie is also the USA Today National best-selling author of ACCEPTED!